 Fort Matanzas was built by the Spanish in 1742 to guard the southern mouth of the river that was used as an entrance to the city of St. Augustine.
-Exploring the monument is fun for kids.
-You take a free ferry ride to Rattlesnake Island.
-Pick up a free boarding pass in the Fort Matanzas visitor center.
-The historical fort is 12 miles south of St. Augustine, at the southern end of Anastasia Island.
+The historic fort is 12 miles south of St. Augustine, at the southern end of Anastasia Island.

 Fort Matanzas National Monument is open from 9 a.m. to- 5:30 p.m. every day of the year except Thanksgiving Day and Christmas Day.

-On the first Friday of every month, art galleries offer free, self-guided walking tours.
-From 5 – 9 p.m., enjoy new exhibits, live music and refreshments.
+On the monthly list of free things to do in St. Augustine is the first Friday of every month when art galleries offer free, self-guided walking tours.
+From 5 – 9 p.m., enjoy new exhibits, live music, and refreshments.
 Free Art Walk trains and trolleys are provided by Ripley’s Believe it or Not Red Trains and Old Town Trolley Tours.

 Developer Henry Flagler built this church in 1889 as a memorial to his daughter, Jennie Louise.
-Take a self-guided walking tour, free.
-Or take a guided tour given by a docent Monday -Saturday, 11 a.m. – 3:45 p.m.
-This is Florida’s first Presbyterian congregation, established in 1824, and it is still an active congregation.
-The church has spectacular stained glass throughout.
+Tours are paused due to COVID-19.
+When they resume, you can see the spectacular stained glass throughout.
+The church, Florida’s first Presbyterian congregation, established in 1824, is still an active congregation.

-Mission Nombre de Dios, aka The Shrine of Our Lady of of La Leche, was founded in 1565 by Spanish settlers under Pedro Menendez de Aviles’ command.
-Anyone is welcomed.
-The shrine attracts pilgrims who pray for fertility and the health of their unborn children.
+Mission Nombre de Dios, aka The Shrine of Our Lady of La Leche, was founded in 1565 by Spanish settlers under Pedro Menendez de Aviles’ command.
+“America’s First Marian Shrine” attracts pilgrims who pray for fertility and the health of their unborn children.